What Does it Take to Be a Lodging Manager?

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 - Campground Manager

-There were about 47,800 jobs for Lodging Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 47,800 jobs in the United States for Lodging Manager.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Lodging Manager by 2026.
-There will be an estimated 5,000 positions for Lodging Manager per year.
+The BLS estimates 5,000 yearly job openings in this field.

 The states with the most job growth for Lodging Manager are Idaho, Utah, and Vermont.
 Watch out if you plan on working in Nebraska, Missouri, or Maine.
 These states have the worst job growth for this type of profession.

 The salary for Lodging Managers ranges between about $30,860 and $102,410 a year.

 Lodging Managers who work in District of Columbia, North Carolina, or Hawaii, make the highest salaries.

 How much do Lodging Managers make in different U.S. states?